 HITRUST is expanding the Enhanced IOC Collection Program.
-This program can help enhance an organization’s ability to attain timely, consumable, actionable cyber threat information, and make it available to a larger healthcare organization audience, which allows it to become a much more valuable resource in defending the entire healthcare eco-system against attacks.
+This program can help enhance an organization’s ability to attain timely, consumable, actionable cyber threat information, and make it available to a larger audience, which allows it to become a much more valuable resource in defending a larger eco-system against attacks.

 Any organization meeting the program requirements (summarized below) can request to participate in the program.
 Once participation is requested, a representative will be in contact to review the requirements, organizational capabilities and answer any questions.